wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 ### MC_POST_FIRE_TEAR {: .copyable }
 Called when the player fires a tear.

-It is not called for other weapons or tears fired with Incubus.

 Returning any value will have no effect on later callback executions.

+For Afterbirth+, this is not called for other weapons or tears fired with Incubus.
+In Repentance, it works for tears fired with Incubus.

 |DLC|Value|Name|Function Args|Optional Args|Return Type|
 |:--|:--|:--|:--|:--|:--|